 As mentioned there are two tracks still active today.
 Guindy Race Track, also known as Madras Race Course, is located in Chennai.
 It houses about 625 horses, has a 3 level viewing stadium, a banquet hall and 14 guest rooms.
 Here the season runs November to March with most fixtures on Wednesdays and Thursdays.

 The second track is Ooty Racecourse which is located on the other side of the state.
 In fact, it is closer to Karnataka’s capital Bangalore (about a 5h 30m, 265km, drive) than to the capital Chennai (about a 9h 548km drive).
 This is a beautiful location not far from Coimbatore.
 While the scenery alone makes it well worth the trip, there are also some great races held here.
 These include the Nilgris 1,000 Guineas, the Nilgris 2,000 Guineas and the Nilgris Derby Stakes.
 It is a plus that the season begins in April and thus runs opposite that of Chennai’s horse race season.

 A legal related document some readers might find interesting is C&RA’s Tamil Nadu Betting Tax Audit Manual.
 This covers the current procedures and the types of bets that are allowed.

-In Karur having roosters fight until one touches his beak to the ground, runs away, or falls unable to continue, is an ancient tradition.
+Cockfighting in Karur is not just a bloodsport, but an ancient tradition.
+The roosters fight until one falls to the ground, is unable to continue, or runs away.
 Although it was once banned due to gambling concerns, today major cockfighting events that see some 200 to 1000 cocks (roosters) fight operate with court approval.